Timeline of Star Trek: Cochrane

-The film Star Trek: First Contact prominently features Cochrane's first successful warp flight.
-The film is set in 2063, two years after the Chronology suggestions, and therefore by the timeline Cochrane is 33.
+The film Star Trek: First Contact, released between the two editions of the Okudas' chronology, prominently features Cochrane's first successful warp flight.
+The film is set in 2063, two years after the Okudas' suggestions, and therefore by the timeline Cochrane is 33.
 The actor who played Cochrane in that movie, James Cromwell, was 56 at the time of the film's release.
-The Encyclopedia notes the age issue, and claims that the Cromwell Cochrane had suffered from radiation poisoning, causing his aged appearance.
-Enterprise pins down Cochrane's disappearance to 2119, making Cochrane instead 31 at the time of First Contact.
+The second edition of the Okudas' Chronology notes the age issue, and offers an explanation that the Cromwell Cochrane had suffered from radiation poisoning, causing his aged appearance.